 Itemize box: Checking this box indicates that this in-kind contribution will be itemized on Schedule A2.
 The automatic default is to itemize.
-Your committee is required to itemize contributions that exceed \$50 in the aggregate from a single contributor (or \$100 if committee qualifies).
-If your committee accepted two or more non-monetary (in-kind) contributions from the same person, the total of which exceeds \$50 (or \$100 if committee qualifies), enter each contribution separately and be sure the box is checked for each entry.
+You are required to itemize contributions that exceed \$50 (in the aggregate) from a single contributor.
+If your committee accepted two or more contributions from the same person, the total of which exceeds \$50, enter each contribution separately and be sure the box is checked for each entry

-Contributions of \$50 or less (or \$100 if committee qualifies).
+Contributions of \$50 or less.
 Although you are not required to do so, you may also itemize on Schedule A2 non-monetary (in-kind) contributions that do not exceed \$50 (in the aggregate) for the reporting period.
-If you do not itemize non-monetary (in-kind) contributions of \$50 and less on Schedule A2 (or \$100 if committee qualifies), you must total all such contributions and enter the lump sum total on the Schedule Subtotals page of this report.
-If you enter information about such contributions here and remove the check from the "Itemize" box, the filing application will include the amount on the Totals page but the entry will not appear on Schedule A2.
+If you do not itemize in-kind contributions of \$50 and less on Schedule A2, you must total all such contributions and enter the lump sum total on the Schedule Subtotals page of this report.
+If you enter information about such in-kind contributions here and remove the check from the "Itemize" box, the filing application will include the amount on the Totals page but the entry will not appear on Schedule A2.